9diov/slides/PITCHME.md

 ---
 ## How do we send the jobs to Sidekiq?

-*  As soon as it is create: Simplest but can't support per queue limit
+*  As soon as it is create - simplest but can't support per queue limit
-* Create a third coordinator that polls the jobs table and send it to Sidekiq: complex architecture
+* Create a third coordinator that polls the jobs table and send it to Sidekiq - complex architecture
-* Currently used: When a job completes executation, it scan for the next queable job and send that to Sidekiq
+* Currently used - when a job completes executation, it scan for the next queable job and send that to Sidekiq
 ---
 ## Naive strategy - can you spot the issue?

 	# When a report job finishes, get next queuable job
-	job = Job.where(tag: 'report', status: 'created').order(:created_at).limit(1)
+	job = Job.where(tag: 'report', status: 'created')
+		.order(:created_at).limit(1)

     job.update(status: 'queued')
     job.send_to_sidekiq